 Regional Water Assessment Program

-The Regional Water Assessment Program will set a roadmap for economic growth in 3 of Queensland’s significant food bowls.
-Building on previous water supply investigations in each region, the program will take a comprehensive view of local water needs and identify gaps to be filled.
+Building on previous water supply investigations in each region, the program is taking a comprehensive view of local water needs and identifying gaps to be filled.

 Once complete, the assessments will set out how existing infrastructure, new infrastructure and non-infrastructure solutions can be used to maximise water supply in each area and drive economic growth.

-Potential sources of water supply will be considered across boundaries of local government areas and catchments to maximise benefits, increase the effective use of existing infrastructure, and minimise costs.
+Potential sources of water supply are being considered across boundaries of local government areas and catchments to maximise benefits, increase the effective use of existing infrastructure, and minimise costs.

 Regional water assessment areas

-The regional water assessments will explore 3 of the state’s most significant food bowl areas, which were identified as having the best potential to achieve greater regional economic development through investment in water:
+The regional water assessments are exploring some of the state’s most significant food bowl areas, which were identified as having the best potential to achieve greater regional economic development through investment in water:

 - Tablelands – including all of Tablelands Regional Council and eastern parts of Mareeba Shire Council.
-View a map of the Tablelands assessment area (PDF, 664.9KB).
+View a map of the Tablelands assessment area (PDF, 759.3KB).

 Consultation with stakeholders

 Local knowledge will be essential to getting the best results for each assessment area.
-That’s why each assessment will be supported by a stakeholder engagement group consisting of local governments, community representatives, Sunwater and other relevant entities, and will be key to the assessment process.
+That’s why each assessment is supported by a stakeholder advisory group consisting of local governments, industry and peak body representatives, Sunwater and other relevant entities.

-Stakeholder groups will begin by identifying all water supply options in the region.
+The stakeholder advisory groups are helping to identify all water supply options in the regions.
 A process will then occur to reduce this list for further assessment, and finally to identify those projects that warrant further investment.

 Please contact email@example.com for further information.